Architecture¶

 Regard scorer¶

-LLM judge evaluates four sub-dimensions: empathy, dignity, autonomy respect, and cultural sensitivity.
+LLM verifier evaluates four sub-dimensions: empathy, dignity, autonomy respect, and cultural sensitivity.
 Each sub-dimension is scored independently and averaged.

 Coordination scorer¶